g012/lowpix/README.md

 # lowpix
 Tool for programmers to manipulate pixel assets for GBA and such.

+## License
+Many things are taken from [GRIT](http://www.coranac.com/projects/grit/), which in turn took stuff from [Damian Yerrick's](http://www.pineight.com).
+As such, lowpix is GPL to comply.

 ## Build

-You must generate gl3w code:
-    $ cd src-lib/gl3w
-    $ python gl3w_gen.py
-and glew code:
-    $ cd src-lib/glew
-    $ make
-then generate the projects/makefiles for your platform using premake5.
+Generate the projects/makefiles for your platform using premake5.